yashu1wwww/Youtube-Auto-Comment-With-Multiple-Accounts/README.md

 in cmd and hit enter button

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc
+👉After downloading the appropriate chromedriver version for your Chrome browser from https://chromedriver.chromium.org/downloads, extract it to the downloaded folder.

-enter main.py in cmd on that particular folder or double click on main.py
+Next, open the command prompt and navigate to the downloaded folder.
+Then, enter "main.py" in the command prompt to run the program or double-click on "main.py

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc

 👉Note:-

-👉if your selenium version is in latest version then the code never run
+👉If you have the latest version of Selenium, the code may not run.

 👉open cmd and